juxor/afaq/markdown/secI2.md

 had been more willing to discuss his vision of a socialist society then the Stalinists would have found it much harder to claim that their hellish system was, in fact, socialism.
-Given that anarchists like Proudhon and Bakunin gave a board outline of their vision of a free society it would have been impossible for anarchism to be twisted as Marxism was.
+Given that anarchists like Proudhon and Bakunin gave a broad outline of their vision of a free society it would have been impossible for anarchism to be twisted as Marxism was.
 Most anarchists would agree with Chomsky's evaluation of the issue:

-> _"A movement of the left should distinguish with clarity between its long- range revolutionary aims and certain more immediate effects it can hope to achieve . . .
+> _"A movement of the left should distinguish with clarity between its long- range revolutionary aims and certain more immediate effects it can hope to achieve . . . _

-> "But in the long run, a movement of the left has no chance of success, and deserves none, unless it develops an understanding of contemporary society and a vision of a future social order that is persuasive to a large majority of the population.
+> _"But in the long run, a movement of the left has no chance of success, and deserves none, unless it develops an understanding of contemporary society and a vision of a future social order that is persuasive to a large majority of the population.
 Its goals and organisational forms must take shape through